 and Screen Time

 Digital citizens must know how to make and maintain safe and healthy online relationships, protect their privacy, and manage their screen time.
 This is a lot to learn!
-That is why Cyber Civics includes three years of weekly turnkey, hands-on, sequential in-classroom lessons that teach these skills in a way that makes sense to kids.
-We believe students learn best when they learn together and talk face-to-face.
-That way the norms they develop in the classroom become the norms they take with them online.
+That is why Cyber Civics includes three years of weekly turnkey, hands-on, sequential lessons and activities that teach these skills in a way that makes sense.
+We believe students learn best when they investigate and discuss these topics together.
+That way the norms they negotiate in the classroom become the norms they take with them online.

 Choose Online Friends Wisely!